Wednesday, December 14, 2022

 Importance of Note-Taking

 i.
-To record lectures for future study and review.
+To record lectures for future study

 ii.
 To implant the material in the mind.